mimo3000n/VSDSquadron-FPGA-Mini/README.md

 during VSDSquadron-FPGA Mini Class i have to work on different Tasks related to FPGA-board provided by VSD.

-this reop reflects work on all taks and contain alll used material.
+this repo reflects work on all taks and contain alll used material.